Mahesha Thakura

-Mahesha Thakura was the Maithali Brahmin ruler of Mithila in the 16th century.
+Mahesha Thakura was the ruler of Mithila in the 16th century.
 He made his capital at Bhaur which is in the northwest of Sarisab-Pahi and Rajgram.
-He was also wrote some treatises and commentaries on astronomy and Indian philosophy.
+He also wrote some treatises and commentaries on astronomy and Indian philosophy.
 He was gifted the Kingdom of Mithila for his scholarly wisdom by the Mughal emperor Akbar.
-He established the Khandwala dynasty in Mithila, later known as Raj Darbhanga, in 1527.
+He established the Khandwala dynasty in Mithila, later known as Raj Darbhanga, in 1557.

 Early life

 Mahesha Thakura was the middle son of Rajpandita Chandrapati Thakura.
 His mother name was Dhira.
-Chandrapati Thakura was Rajpandita (Royal Priest) in Akbar empire.
+Chandrapati Thakura was Rajpandita (Royal Priest) during the reign of Akbar.
 He belonged to Shandilya Gotra in Maithil Brahmin.
 His mool was Kharaure Bhaur.
 Chandrapati Thakura was living in Garh Mandla which is presently in Madhya Pradesh.

 Life at Garha Mandla

 Mahesha Thakura was a priest at the court of Dalapatishah in Garha Mandla.
 He was a priest even during the time of Rani Durgavati.
 Since he was the scholar of philosophy as well as Karmakanda, he used to narrate the Puranas to the queen Rani Durgavati every day.
 It is said that during the reign of Rani Durgavati, Mahesha Thakura left Garha Mandla and went to Mithila to establish his kingdom in the region.
 This kingdom was later called as Darbhanga Raj.